 You can include these exercises as finisher movements at the end of your weight training session.
-If your grip and forearms are particularly weak, then you can train it every alternate day.
+If your grip and forearms are particularly weak, then you can train them every alternate day.
 This will help you gain strength and increase the size of these muscles.

 In case you are still wondering if Varun was able to open the jar.
 He did, but that day he swore not to skip on training his forearms and has never faced an embarrassing situation like that ever again.